- If you die without a will, your state may not recognize your spouse as your legal heir. Make sure you have an estate plan in place.

-In 2015, in the Obergefell v.
-Hodges decision, the U. S. Supreme Court upheld the right of same-sex couples to marry in all 50 states, bringing marriage equality to lesbian, gay, bisexual; and transgender (LGBT) couples no matter where they live.
-Since then, same-sex married couples have had access to all the estate planning tools that heterosexual spouses have been taking advantage of for years.
-They no longer have to go to creative lengths—and pay estate planning experts well versed in work-around strategies—to achieve similar results that heterosexual families enjoy.
+In the 2105 Obergefell v.
+Hodges decision, the US Supreme Court upheld the right of same-sex couples to marry in all 50 states, bringing marriage equality to lesbian, gay, bisexual, and transgender (LGBT) couples no matter where they live.
+Since then, same-sex married couples have had access to all the estate planning tools that heterosexual couples have been taking advantage of for years.
+Same-sex couples no longer have to go to creative lengths—and pay estate planning experts well versed in work-around strategies—to achieve similar results that heterosexual couples enjoy.

-"It's like buying a car," explains Terri Lyders, estate planning specialist with Fidelity.
+"It's like buying a car," explains Terri Lyders, vice president of advanced planning at Fidelity.
 "The car you buy today makes sense for what you can afford and where you're driving it.
 Five years later, technology advances and your lifestyle has changed.
 Maybe it's time to get a new car."

-Here are 3 estate planning issues all married couples need to address:
+Here are 3 estate planning issues all married couples should consider:

 1. A will is the backbone of your estate plan, but it's just the beginning